 Perfect Image proposed that the company move their email to the cloud-based Office 365, all of their documents to SharePoint on Office 365, and upgrade all of their laptops to Windows 10.

-Angela says, “Bob spoke to us quite a bit about what SharePoint could do, he showed us some examples, and he also suggested that we do a workshop up at the Perfect Image office.”
+Angela says, “Our account manager spoke to us quite a bit about what SharePoint could do, he showed us some examples, and he also suggested that we do a workshop up at the Perfect Image office.”